Cedar Knolls, New York: Colonial era

 The Dutch attorney Adriaen van der Donck was issued a royal grant to territory along the banks of the Hudson River encompassing present-day Yonkers.
 The name "Yonkers" is generally thought to be derived from a variant of Van der Donck's honorific, Donck-Heer (or Jonkheer).
-Soon after the surrender of the New Amsterdam colony to the British in 1664, Frederick Philipse was issued a royal grant to the Van der Donck land.
+Soon after the New Amsterdam colony was surrendered to the British in 1664, Frederick Philipse was issued a royal grant to the Van der Donck land.
 On his estate, Philipse built a large manse (restored as Philipse Manor Hall) and attracted settlers to develop the town along the banks of the Hudson River.
 During the 1600s and 1700s, Yonkers flourished and became a significant coastal city supported by farming, light manufacturing, and river-based trading.

-In 1760, pioneer settler Eleazer Hart bought 154 acres of farmland that included a small house erected in 1725, and Hart named it the Cedar Knolls Farm.
+In 1760, pioneer settler Eleazer Hart bought 154 acres of farmland, including a small house erected in 1725, and Hart named it the Cedar Knolls Farm.
 Incorporating the original house, he erected a larger farmhouse that still stands on Bronxville Road.
 In present-day terms, the Cedar Knolls Farm extended from the Bronx River west to today's Birch Brook Road and from Palmer Road north to an east–west line corresponding to today's Wiltshire Street.